Smokin Zo's BBQ

 What should hosts share for BBQ catering in Streeter, North Dakota?

-What can affect truck, buffet, or drop-off setup in Streeter?
+What can affect truck, Buffet, OR drop-off setup in Streeter?

 For Streeter, the site read usually comes down to parking, load-in, guest flow, service window, setup space, and site permission.
 Those details help prevent a quote that looks fine on paper but struggles during service.